adl/hoaf/README.md

 States are specified with the following grammar:

     body             ::= (state-name edge*)*
-    // the optional dstring can be used to name the state for
+    // the optional STRING can be used to name the state for
     // cosmetic or debugging purposes, as in ltl2dstar's format state-name       ::= "State:" label?
 INT STRING? acc-sig? acc-sig          ::= "{" INT* "}"